 Important

-- Pages, on the other hand, are more like webpages.
+• Pages, on the other hand, are more like webpages.
 They have a RCE (rich content editor) that allows you to add text and link to other course elements.
-It is important to ensure each page has a unique name and that you create a consistent naming convention such as Resources W1 or Resources – Week 1.
+It is important to ensure each page has a unique name and to create a consistent naming convention like Resources W1 or Resources – Week 1.

 How does Canvas differ from Blackboard?